 I was very lucky that in my first 10 years I had nine very exciting postings.
 In the end, I never went to grad school.
 But the company did send me to multiple executive management programmes in INSEAD including a 5-week Advanced Management Programme that was like a mini MBA.
-I also went to Stanford for Customer Focused Innovation and Design Thinking had become my passion and purpose, and a genuine "calling"...
-So, in the end, it really came down to how fascinated I was with aviation, and CATHAY PACIFIC.
+I also went to Stanford for Customer Focused Innovation and Design Thinking, which became my passion and a genuine "calling".
+So, in the end, it really came down to how fascinated I was with aviation, and Cathay Pacific.